 The sun was shining bright in the sky, and people were in the courtyard playing games.
 Sutton walked, practically stumbled, into the Mess Hall with her pajamas still on and her hair a curly mess.
 She wasn't sure what time it was, but she knew it was definitely past breakfast.
 She still felt asleep and tired even though she'd almost gotten nine hours of sleep.
 Sutton grabbed the first things she saw and walked over to a table.
 What she didn't realize was she was at the wrong table.

 Age : 18

-Location : under the stairs
+Location : lost in the woods

 |Subject: Re: you shouldn't be fighting on your own [private] Tue Aug 23, 2016 7:34 pm|| |